Tours

 Description:

-Travel to Cuba with Smithsonian Journeys and National Trust and take part in an immersive People-to-People experience.
-During our specially designed nine-day program, you’ll learn about this enigmatic island nation’s fascinating culture through firsthand contact with Cuban artists, musicians, students, teachers, environmentalists, and others who are eager to exchange views with you on Cuban contemporary life.
+Travel to Cuba with National Trust and take part in an immersive People-to-People experience.
+During our specially designed program, you’ll learn about this enigmatic island nation’s fascinating culture through firsthand contact with Cuban artists, musicians, students, teachers, environmentalists, and others who are eager to exchange views with you on Cuban contemporary life.
 Explore the World Heritage site of Old Havana, where you’ll learn about the ongoing preservation of the city’s architecture.
 Meet artists and writers and experience Ernest Hemingway’s legacy as well as authentic Cuban rumba rhythms.
 You’ll meet with Afro-Cuban spiritual leaders, park rangers at a bio-reserve, and traditional farmers.
 This People-to-People Cultural Exchange is permitted by a license from the U.S. Department of the Treasury’s Office of Foreign Assets Control.

 *

 In January of 2011, the Obama administration announced the easing of travel restrictions for cultural and educational groups to once again visit Cuba by restoring the “People to People” travel category.
 The National Trust for Historic Preservation was among the first cultural institutions to receive a license through the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) last year and began offering unparalleled cultural exchanges in Cuba.
-We hope you can join one of our upcoming departures of Cuba: Its Culture and Its People in 2012 or 2013.
+We hope you can join one of our upcoming departures of Cuba: Its Culture and Its People in 2013 or 2014.

-Over 300 National Trust members have traveled to Cuba since November, 2011, to learn about and exchange ideas on architecture, historic preservation, planning and other subjects in the cultural heritage arena.
+Many National Trust members have traveled to Cuba since November, 2011, to learn about and exchange ideas on architecture, historic preservation, planning and other subjects in the cultural heritage arena.
 The reviews are in, and our programs have exceeded the expectations of our travelers, with many of them noting that their time in Cuba was “an experience of a lifetime.”

-I hope that you will be able to join us and witness for yourself the world-class architecture, music and educational exchange only the National Trust can deliver.
+We hope that you will be able to join us and witness for yourself the world-class architecture, music and educational exchange only the National Trust can deliver.

 Dates: